Lead Plaque of Magliano: The text

 With over 70 individual words, the text differs significantly from the thousands of short Etruscan grave inscriptions.
 It is among the longest in the Etruscan language.
 The text is written on both sides (referred to here as side A and side B), from right to left, as is usual in Etruscan texts.
-The text is also unusual in that it spirals inward, to be read clockwise from the outside to the inside.
-Most words are separated by a period.
+The text is also unusual in that it spirals inward, to be read counterclockwise from the outside to the inside.
+Most words are separated by an interpunct.